dulsi/tinyscreensim/README.md

 - G/H: Button 1 and 2 of tiny arcade
 - W/E/S/D: Screen buttons
 - R: Record session to TSV file
+- P: Take a screenshot (must be enabled with --png)

 # Approach